jsdclxvi/Reforestation/README.md

-## How does Darth Vader like his toast?
-On the dark side.
+## How do you know if there’s an elephant under your bed?
+Your head hits the ceiling!